Circumcentering Reflection Methods for Nonconvex Feasibility Problems: Introduction

 \subsection{Outline}

 The remainder of this paper is outlined as follows.
 In Section~\ref{s:preliminaries}, we provide the preliminaries on Douglas--Rachford and CRM.
 In Section~\ref{s:CT}, we introduce a modified version of CRM that is generically proper, and show that it has a reasonable fixed point property (Proposition~\ref{prop:fixed}).
 In Section~\ref{s:hypersurfaces}, we show that CRM, in the case when the sets are a hyperplane and the graph of a function on $\R^{\eta}$, is related to subgradient projection on a lower dimensional space (Theorem~\ref{thm:subgradientdescent}).
 In $\R^2$, the subgradient projection method is just Newton--Raphson method.
 In Section~\ref{s:planecurves}, we establish local convergence of CRM to a feasible point in the hypersurface settings considered previously for DR, along with convergence rate guarantees that are quadratic in many cases (Theorem~\ref{thm:main}).
 Our analysis, in cases with quadratic convergence, exploits the connection with Newton--Raphson method.
-More interestingly, in many cases when Newton--Raphson method fails to converge at all, we use the generalized angle bisector theorem to show local superlinear convergence of CRM (Lemma~\ref{lem:concave_infinity}).
-This approach may be more broadly adaptable in $\R^{\eta}$.
+More interestingly, in many cases when Newton--Raphson method fails to converge at all, we use the generalized angle bisector theorem to show local superlinear convergence of CRM (Lemma~\ref{lem:concave_infinity}) in $\mathbb{R}^2$.
+In Section~\ref{s:Rn}, we provide some examples to show one way in which our rate guarantees from Section~\ref{s:planecurves} may extend to guarantees for certain problems in $\R^\eta$.
+Specifically, we show quadratic convergence rates for spheres and affine subspaces, the problem that has gained particular interest for being prototypical of phase retrieval.
+We also provide numerical evidence that the convergence rate for CRM when one set is a subspace can be particularly sensitive to compounding numerical error, and we explain how we overcame this sensitivity to achieve the theoretical rate.
 We conclude in Section~\ref{s:conclusion}.